LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 ## About anti_debug.config

-This config file is a file that contains detection rules to be used in AntiDebugSeeker.py.
+This config file contains the detection rules that are utilized by AntiDebugSeeker.py.
 There are sections named Anti_Debug_API and Anti_Debug_Technique.

 - **Anti_Debug_API**